ldandoy/Utils-CSS-JS/README.md

 ## The Road MAP

-- [] Add the disabled for the button and other fields
+- [ ] Add the disabled for the button and other fields
-- [x] Add the different pointer x Render active link for the navbar
+- [x] Add the different pointer
+- [x] Render active link for the navbar
-- Add hover for the navbar
+- [ ] Add hover for the navbar
-- Responsive de la navbar
+- [ ] Responsive de la navbar
-- Responsive global
+- [ ] Responsive global
-- Modify the doc to be React compatible
+- [ ] Modify the doc to be React compatible